joviscab/joviscab/README.md

 <br>

 - 📚: Currently, following the Full Stack Javascript path of  The Odin Project;
-- ⏳: Perfecting advanced HTML, CSS and Vanilla Javascript skills;
+- ⏳: Advanced HTML, CSS and Vanilla Javascript skills;
 - ⚛️: Learning React;
 - ⛰️: I like mountains;
 - 🐕: I like dogs;